M0JXD/morse-recognition-trainer/README.md

 ```

 Which will create a folder called morse-recognition-trainer containing the executable and the assets it requires.
-For Android, the build is more complicated.
-See the Android branch and the raymob README.
+For Android, the build will be more complicated.
+See the Android branch Raymob README.

 ## Credits
 Made for my Dad, love you!! xx